TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-5-AWS-13.md

  -No DNSSEC support.
 AWS Route 53 does not support the DNSSEC standard.
 DNSSEC can prevent man in the middle (MITM) attacks and other types of DNS attacks.

- -Route 53 Cost.
-Particularly for businesses using Route 53 with non-AWS endpoints/services, the service is expensive.
+ -Route 53 with non-AWS endpoints/services, is expensive.
 The visual editor in particular is costly; it is $50/month in addition to the cost of queries for each record type to which you apply a visual editor policy.

 ## Key terminology